Anastasia Tarakanova: 2020–2021 season

 Before the start of the 2020–21 season, Tarakanova again parted ways with coach Svetlana Panova and resumed training under another former coach, Ksenia Ivanova.
 She opened her competitive season in November at the fourth stage of the domestic Russian Cup series, where she placed 8th in the short program.
 Though she managed to improve to 7th in the free skate, she remained 8th overall in the final standings.
 At her second Russian Cup assignment at the beginning of December, Tarakanova placed third in the short program in a condensed field of entrants after Elizaveta Tuktamysheva and Alena Kostornaia were forced to withdraw from the event due to positive COVID-19 test results.
 In the free skate, she finished second behind Kamila Valieva, but was narrowly overtaken in total points by Ksenia Tsibinova to place third overall.
 She was fourteenth at the 2021 Russian Championships.

 Retirement

 In July 2021, rumours began to circulate that Tarakanova had retired after she was spotted coaching a class of young students, though this was not officially confirmed by Tarakanova.
-In August, Tarakanova answered a question about her retirement on her TikTok account, stating she could not skate anymore due to health reasons.
+In August, Tarakanova answered a question about her retirement on her TikTok account, stating she could not skate anymore for health reasons.
+In March 2022 she said in an interview that everything was decided by a leg injury she received back in 2019 involving a fracture that the doctors did not properly diagnose, and which she skated on for three months.
+As a consequence, the leg did not heal properly and caused her pain thereafter.
+By the time of the 2021 Russian Cup final, "...in training I felt that my leg hurt even with injections.
+I couldn't rotate at all."
+She had to withdraw from that tournament because of the pain, and eventually was forced to accept the evaluation of the doctors that her skating days were over.